ismetsari/flask-application/README.md

 ## Installation

 1. Install Prequisities:
-- Install dependencies you can find in prequisities section
+- Install dependencies you can find them in prequisities section above

 2. Clone the repository:
 ```bash